cavcer/ROS-2-Gazebo-ArduPilot-SITL-Complete-Setup-Guide/README.md

 ```
 ## USE SITL
-These are some example to use SITL.
-You can find more at the document that below the video tutorial.
+These are some examples of how to use SITL.
+You can find more in the document below the video tutorial.
 ```bash
 ./sim_vehicle.py -v ArduPlane -f quadplane --console --map --osd ./sim_vehicle.py -v ArduCopter -f quadcopter --console --map --osd #This runs an ArduPlane simulation in quadplane mode, meaning the aircraft can take off and land vertically like a drone.